Vyral/ray-shay/_posts/2020-07-30-q-whats-the-latest-in-real-estate.md

 We’ll be seeing changes in the real estate market in the next six months to a year because there are a lot of people currently out of work.

 **We want you all to be safe; we care about you.** When you go out, please wear a mask—they don’t look that bad.
-If you have any questions about the topics I discussed today or concerning real estate in general, please call us at (858) 449-4970 or email us.
+If you have any questions about the topics I discussed today or real estate in general, please call us at (858) 449-4970 or email us.
 We would love to help you.